Contact us now

 Hoan Kiem Lake & Ngoc Son Temple

 At the heart of Hanoi lies Hoan Kiem Lake, where legends meet daily life.
 Locals jog at dawn as morning mist hovers over the calm water, while lovers stroll hand in hand at dusk.
 The iconic red bridge leading to Ngoc Son Temple glows gently as night falls, creating a scene both romantic and timeless.
-Around the lake, leafy trees, street musicians, and old benches capture the city’s poetic charm and tranquil soul.
+Around the lake, leafy trees, street musicians, and old benches capture the city’s poetic charm.
+On weekend evenings, the surrounding streets become fully pedestrianized, turning the whole area into an outdoor living room for Hanoians.

 Old Quarter

 No Hanoi travel experience is complete without losing yourself here.
-The Old Quarter’s maze of streets overflows with life, sizzling woks, colorful silk shops, and hidden temples.
-Take a cyclo ride, stop for egg coffee, and let the city’s rhythm guide your steps.
+The Old Quarter’s maze of streets overflows with life: sizzling woks, colorful silk shops, and hidden temples tucked behind unremarkable doors.
+Take a cyclo ride through the 36 guild streets, stop for egg coffee at a rooftop café, and let the city’s rhythm guide your steps.
+Hanoi now has nearly 18 pedestrian zones, with newer walking areas at Hoang Cau Lake and the Nam Tu Liem district giving the city an even more walkable, livable feel.

 Ho Chi Minh Mausoleum